novuhq/novu/docs/docs/overview/quick-start.md

 On the “**Integration Store**” page, you can configure the different providers and their respective credentials.
 During the alpha phase only a **single provider** is allowed **per channel,** adding a second email provider will de-activate the previously added email provider.

-## Create a notification template
+## Create a workflow

-After configuring the designated channel provider, you can create your notification template.
-You can think of the notification template as the blueprint for the notifications that will be sent.
-The template includes:
+After configuring the designated channel provider, you can create your notification workflow.
+You can think of the workflow as the blueprint for the notifications that will be sent.
+The workflow includes:

-- Notification details
+- Workflow details
 - Channel specific content
 - Trigger definition

 ### Notification Details

-The **name** of the notifications is converted to a slug that is used as the trigger identifier which is used when sending the trigger from the back-end.
+The **name** of the workflow is converted to a slug that is used as the trigger identifier which is used when sending the trigger from the back-end.

 ### Channel specific content